 “Second, be professional” That means always putting the customer first.
 It means speaking up if you know some piece of information that will help the customer.

 “Third, be polite” Customers deserve respect and consideration.
 That means saying “please” and “thank you”, smiling and treating all their questions seriously.
-It means delivering the same great service even if you’re having a bad day.
+It means delivering the same great service even if you are having a bad day.

 “Fourth, be prompt” Never keep a customer waiting.
 Put aside everything else — paperwork, phone calls, whatever – to serve the customer.
-If you tell a customer you’re going to do something at a certain times, make sure you do it.
+If you tell a customer you are going to do something at a certain times, ensure you do it.

 “Fifth, be personal” This is the most important one.
 Customers want and need personal attention.
 They want to be treated as individuals not as numbers.
 Get to know your customers.
 Ask about their families, their jobs, their interests.
 Let them know you care about them as human beings.